 - What do you want them to do?

-In this case, there’s not really anything that you’re asking people to do.
+In this case, there’s not anything that you’re asking people to do.
 You’re simply staying in touch with them so that when they are ready to buy or sell their house, they’ll think of you first.

-In fact, that illustrates the primary benefit of running a consistent newsletter — when you’re regularly in touch with people, they’ll think of you first when they’re ready to take action.
+That illustrates the primary benefit of running a consistent newsletter — when you’re regularly in touch with people, they’ll think of you first when they’re ready to take action.

 MailChimp lets you do this quite easily for free up to 2,000 subscribers and 12,000 emails per month.

-This tactic is dead simple so I’m not going to belabor it: ask your past customers for referrals.
+This tactic is dead simple, so I’m not going to belabor it: ask your past customers for referrals.

 While people are going through the buying process, focus on them.
 But once they’re taken care of, gently ask them if there’s anyone else they know who might be interested in your services.

-It’s no secret that word-of-mouth is still the most powerful marketing tactic for generating leads — and referrals exploit that very fact.
+It’s no secret that word-of-mouth is still the most powerful marketing tactic for generating leads — and referrals exploit that fact.

 Because the salesperson rarely asks.

 But the salesperson that does ask reaps massive benefits.
 For instance, people that a friend refers are four times more likely to buy, and a referred customer’s average lifetime value is 16% higher than non-referrals.